-- The Commonwealth and the States will agree to, or agree amendments to, Implementation Plans that set out each State's strategy for providing universal access from 1 January 2018 to 31 December 2020, and delivering on the outcomes and outputs set out in Part 2 of this Agreement, including: - (a) details of priorities and strategies to facilitate participation by all children, including Indigenous children and vulnerable and disadvantaged children, in early childhood education programs (including current strategies); - (b) strategies to ensure access to early childhood education for all Indigenous four-year-olds, particularly those in remote communities;
+- 22. The Commonwealth and the States will agree to, or agree amendments to, Implementation Plans that set out each State's strategy for providing universal access from 1 January 2018 to 31 December 2021, and delivering on the outcomes and outputs set out in Part 2 of this Agreement, including: - (a) details of priorities and strategies to facilitate participation by all children, including Indigenous children, vulnerable children, and children experiencing disadvantage, in early childhood education programs (including current strategies); - (b) strategies to ensure access to early childhood education for all Indigenous four-year-olds, particularly those in remote communities;

-- (c) demonstrating how these strategies will address the issue of cost as a potential barrier to participation by vulnerable and disadvantaged children; - (d) strategies to ensure funding is directed to support participation by all children in all quality early childhood education programs, regardless of whether programs are delivered through schools (government and non-government), standalone preschools or long day care centres; and - (e) State-specific data and implementation issues and strategies for how these will be overcome in the context of assessing performance under the Agreement.
+- (c) demonstrating how these strategies will address the issue of cost as a potential barrier to participation by Indigenous children, vulnerable children and children experiencing disadvantage; - (d) strategies to ensure funding is directed to support participation by all children in all quality early childhood education programs, regardless of whether programs are delivered through schools (government and non-government), standalone preschools or long day care centres; and - (e) State-specific data and implementation issues and strategies for how these will be overcome in the context of assessing performance under the Agreement.